Plaque and tartar on teeth

 Tartar and plaque on teeth; Calculus

-You should get specific instructions from your dentist or hygienist on how to correctly brush and floss.
-But in general, recommendations for preventing and removing tartar or plaque on your teeth include:
+Your dentist or hygienist should show you the correct way to brush and floss.
+General steps for preventing and removing tartar or plaque on your teeth include:

-- Brush at least twice a day with a brush that is not too large for your mouth and that has soft, rounded bristles.
-The brush should let you reach every surface in your mouth easily, and the toothpaste should contain fluoride.
+- Brush at least twice a day with a brush that is not too large for your mouth.
+Choose a brush that has soft, rounded bristles.
+The brush should let you reach every surface in your mouth easily, and the toothpaste should not be abrasive.

-- Floss gently at least twice a day.
+- Floss gently at least once a day.
 This is important to prevent gum disease.

-- See your dentist or oral hygienist every 6 months for a thorough teeth cleaning and oral examination.
+- See your dentist or oral hygienist at least every 6 months for a thorough teeth cleaning and oral exam.
+Some people that have periodontal disease may require more frequent cleanings.

-Last reviewed 2/22/2012 by Paul Fotek, DMD, Florida Institute for Periodontics & Dental lmplants, West Palm Beach, FL.
+Last reviewed 2/25/2014 by Ilona Fotek, DMD, MS, Palm Beach Prosthodontics Dental Associates, West Palm Beach, FL.
 Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M.
-Health Solutions, Ebix, Inc.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.

 - The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.